Exploring Museums and Historic Sites in Gatlinburg

 Count us in!
 Located at 461 Brookside Village Way.

 Dukes of Hazzard Museum – Gatlinburg

 For all you Dukes of Hazzard diehards, you’re going to want to visit this small museum within Cooter’s Place.
 Located at 542 Parkway, get ready for some cheesy, campy good fun.
 Hailed as “the newest Southern-fried pop cultural mecca” by Entertainment Weekly, you can visit the museum free of charge and check out all kinds of Hazzard memorabilia- props, costumes, scripts-and from time to time, you may get to meet Cooter Davenport and other actors who we hear make surprise visits from time to time.
-There’s events there as well, jamborees and such, plus lots of great tee shirts and stuff that reflect Dukes of Hazzard mania.
+There are events there as well, jamborees and such, plus lots of great tee shirts and stuff that reflect Dukes of Hazzard mania.
 After visiting, you can ride like ‘em on indoor go-karts or play mini-golf.
 The 80s are calling-best to stop in and answer!

 Hollywood Star Cars Museum